 Do Pampers diapers have a wetness indicator

 - Yes, this is a given for practically all major diaper brands.
 The wetness indicator strip can be found on the front of Pampers diaper tape and pants, for series such as Premium Care and Baby Dry.
 The strip will turn from yellow to blue when it’s time for a change.

 - Unlike other brands, Pampers pull-up pants are made for unisex use, and are suitable for both boys and girls.

 - No diaper is 100% suitable, non-allergenic for every baby.
 Even with the best diaper design, technology and materials, microscopic dermatological factors and sensitivities mean allergic reactions can still occur.

 - As with all diaper brands, Pampers may cause allergic reactions such as rash and inflammation, depending on the skin sensitivity of your child.

 Buy Pampers at the lowest online prices through Loviya

-By constantly comparing the best prices and purchase quantities for Pampers from these merchants, you will be surprised by how much you can save.
-Whether it is Pampers Baby Dry Tape, Premium Care Pants or other series, compare the best online prices through Loviya now.
+By constantly comparing the best prices and purchase quantities for Pampers from these merchants, you would be surprised by how much you can save.
+Whether it is for Pampers Baby Dry Tape, Premium Care Pants or other series, compare the best online prices through Loviya now.